Table of Contents

 READ ALSO: Half of a Yellow Sun Chimamanda Ngozi Used & Americanah Summary

-Half of a Yellow Sun Summary
+Half of the Yellow Sun Summary

 Half of a Yellow Sun takes place in the 1960s, the decade following Nigeria’s independence from Britain.